 I've been in the field of administration/office management for most of my career (since around 1986 or so).
 I've also had several opportunities to speak and write.
 I've been part of the online world for many years, and my career as a VA developed over time, at first as a complement to traditional part-time jobs.
 My business became my singular professional focus near the end of 2015.

-My career as a fractional executive assistant, soft skills author/educator, and personal growth facilitator has developed slowly over time.
+My career as a virtual administrative assistant, continuous improvement coach, and author/content creator has developed slowly over time.
 As with any small business, it has its fair share of ups and downs.
 There isn't a set of steps that will allow you to suddenly start making money from home, although a few principles can help.
 For example:

 - Research the industry and what it takes to run a small business like this.
 There are several books available on the topic of virtual assisting.
 The one that I read and was helpful to me is unfortunately no longer available.
 However, you are likely to find a helpful resource here.